MrTobyUp/Hand_Tracking_Volume_Control/README.md

 # Hand Tracking Volume Control
 Project to change the volume with your fingers.
 By moving together and apart.

+### New Feature:
+The volume only changes when the middle finger is raised.
+So the volume can remain the same without holding your hand up.

 ## Visualisation
 To see, whats going on, the image of your camera is getting displayed.
 Additionally the landmarks are drawn over it, to visualize how to move your fingers.